Quartz vs Granite Countertops – Pros & Cons

 Is quartz better than granite?
 It’s not devoid of disadvantages, for example:

-- The material is expensive: one square foot costs from $70.
+- How much do quartz countertops cost?
+The material is expensive: one square foot costs from $70.
 Granite is 30-40% cheaper.

 - The choice of colors and materials is not restricted, but some color options are more expensive than others.